Carson, California: Sports

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

-Rugby union, modern pentathlon, tennis, field hockey and track cycling will all be held in Carson during the 2028 Summer Olympics.
+During the 2028 Summer Olympics, Carson will host Rugby sevens, archery, tennis, field hockey and track cycling.
+During the 2028 Summer Paralympics, Carson will host wheelchair tennis, track cycling and archery.

-Former NFL stadium proposals
+Previous NFL stadium proposals

 As Carson has large tracts of undeveloped land, unusual for a city in such close proximity to metropolitan Los Angeles, various plans for the use of the land have been proposed.
 One such tract of land located at Del Amo Boulevard, west of the 405, attracted particular attention in the past as a potential site for a National Football League stadium.
 An outdoor power center complex called Carson Marketplace was originally planned for the site.
 In February 2015, however, the Marketplace plans were scrapped in favor of a $1.2 billion NFL stadium, backed by Goldman Sachs, that would have hosted both the then-Oakland Raiders and the then-San Diego Chargers.
 The NFL had previously considered the site as a location for a stadium, but the plans stalled after it was discovered that the site was once used as a toxic waste dump and would require an extensive clean-up operation before construction was legally allowed to commence.
 In May 2015, the Carson City Council allocated $50 million to clean up the site for either the dual NFL stadium or the originally planned Carson Marketplace as a fallback should the NFL stadium not come to fruition.

 On January 12, 2016, NFL owners rejected Carson's bid to host an NFL stadium in favor of the competing bid of SoFi Stadium in Inglewood backed by Rams owner Stan Kroenke.